-You cannot carry out these tasks in the database:
+You cannot perform these actions in the database:

-- Edit class source files (. java files). - Compile Java class source files (. java files). - Execute Java APIs that are not supported, such as applet and visual classes. - Use Java threading.
+- Edit class source files (. java files). - Compile Java class source files (.java files).

+- Execute Java APIs that are not supported, such as applet and visual classes. - Use Java threading.
 Adaptive Server does not support java.lang.
 Thread and java.lang.
 ThreadGroup.
 If you attempt to spawn a thread, Adaptive Server throws java.lang.
-UnsupportedOperationException. - Use Java objects as parameters sent to a remote procedure call or received from a remote procedure call.
-They do not translate correctly.

-Sybase recommends that you do not use static variables in methods referenced by Java-SQL functions, SQLJ functions, or SQLJ stored procedures.
+UnsupportedOperationException. - Use the Java Native Interface (JNI). - Use Java objects as parameters sent to a remote procedure call or received from a remote procedure call.
+They do not translate correctly. - Sybase recommends that you do not use static variables in methods referenced by Java-SQL functions, SQLJ functions, or SQLJ stored procedures.
 The values returned for these variables may be unreliable as the scope of the static variable is implementation-dependent.